 3. In a large bowl, whisk together Alfredo sauce, drained spinach, cottage cheese, milk, butter, and garlic.
 Add pasta and mix really well.
 Blend in egg, basil, salt, and pepper.
 Be sure it’s all mixed together well.

 5. Sprinkle the top evenly with mozzarella cheese

 6. Bake casserole 25 minutes until golden brown.
 Let casserole rest for 10

 minutes.
 Cut into 6 serving.
 This casserole freezes great!

 I love the fiber-rich whole grain pasta available in the supermarket today.
 Barilla Whole Grain Elbows contains 6 grams of fiber for a 2-ounce serving!

 Frozen spinach might just be more nutritious than fresh.
 The nutritional benefit of fresh spinach, in just four days in the crisper, can be greatly reduced.
 Frozen spinach is processed immediately after being picked, locking in the nutrients.

 Use Buitoni Light Alfredo Sauce, if possible.
-It comes in a 10 ounce container and can be found in most supermarkets in the refrigerator section, where fresh pasta and sauces are displayed.
+It comes in a 10-ounce container and can be found in most supermarkets in the refrigerator section, where fresh pasta and sauces are displayed.
 If you can’t find it, there are several brands of jarred light Alfredo sauces in the pasta aisle.
-They come in a larger, 15 ounce jar, so you’ll have some leftover.
+They come in a larger, 15-ounce jar, so you’ll have some leftovers.

 |SKINNY FACTS: for 1 serving (about 1½ cups each)